 - Present to student groups, organizations, and classes on career-related topics.

-- Work with full-time, graduate student and other student staff members on assignments and projects.
+- Work with full-time staff members, graduate student(s) and other student interns on assignments and projects.

 Each February, the application period opens to recruit for several interns.
 This position requires candidates to write essays and submit supplemental forms, to be considered for an interview.
 The interview process involves first and second round interviews in order to place candidates in various project areas.
 Interns who are hired in late April will begin work the following fall and must attend a mandatory week-long training which takes place the week before fall semester classes begin.